Skip to content

 Stankard said FINRA’s modernization initiative, FINRA Forward, has three priorities: modernizing outdated rules, supporting member-firm compliance and addressing cybersecurity and fraud.
 He said FINRA is reviewing rules written for earlier market conditions and asking where updates are needed.

 He pointed out that FINRA’s self-regulatory structure allows frequent dialogue with firms and should create a practical feedback loop between the regulator and the industry.
-“If we are doing our jobs well, there should be a feedback loop,” Stankard said.
-“Firms should be telling us where the pressure points are, where emerging risks are, and where there are opportunities for us to be more efficient or more useful.”
+"If we are doing our job well, that is the goal.
+Sometimes we do it well.
+Sometimes we could use improvement and that’s where we get the feedback."

 On retail alternatives, Stankard said the central question is whether supervisory systems, disclosures and product knowledge are appropriate for the complexity and liquidity profile of the products being sold.